 Turning my back on the tiny settlement, I walked into brittle yellow grasslands that swept to the horizon.
 An occasional cluster of trees broke the otherwise unrelieved flatness of the endless Puszta, the Great Hungarian Plain.
-The sound of vendors hawking fur hats and cracking leather whips faded, replaced by burbling water rushing beneath the historic Nine-Arched Bridge and a symphony from some of the 340 species of birds that inhabit Hortobágy National Park.
+The sound of vendors hawking fur hats and cracking leather whips gradually faded and was replaced by songs of some of the 340 species of birds that inhabit Hortobágy National Park.
+Off to my right, burbling water rushing beneath the historic Nine-Arched Bridge over the Tisza River.

 Nora Erdei, my host at the Debrecen Tourism had suggested this side trip as part of my visit to the intriguing town of Debrecen.
 Perhaps I was a bit too enthusiastic, for just prior to boarding the bus she remarked, “I hope you don’t expect too much.
 It’s just a huge plain.”